scrollback/endless/README.md

 - Starting at the top, bottom or somewhere in the middle
 - Unknown total number or heights of elements
 - Elements that are different heights
-- Supports elements laid out on a grid
+- Elements laid out on a grid

 Unlike other infinite scroll implementations, endless is intentionally simple: it does not decide which items to show or control the process of fetching them.